christyc2/audio-transcribe/documentation.md

 - The audio is split into smaller blocks and sent from the server.
 A progess bar would work by calculating the number of success blocks out of total blocks.

 ## Asynchronous Task Scheduling (Celery + Redis)
-- Celery worker (when started) reads from the Redis queue, processes the job, and save results (return value, status, metadata) to Redis backend. **Confusion:** documentation -- "fetch the result using Celery’s API AsyncResult(task_id).get()."
-I never called this and instead created a separate Redis job store.
-Was I intended to use AsyncResult in `list_jobs` (in `backend/api/jobs.py`) to return the job list (which is what `GET /users/me/jobs/` uses to provide frontend with details of this user's jobs)?

 1. Celery App Configuration (`backend/celery/celery_app.py`)
     - Defines a Celery application, points the broker and result backend to local Redis server (`redis://localhost:6379/0`)